FOR STUDENTS

 Support attorneys with work product that’s closer to “ready to file/serve”

-Coordinate depositions and experts with fewer mistakes and fewer reschedules
+Coordinate depositions and experts without mistakes and fewer reschedules

 Use cutoffs as structured audits (instead of panic events)